Hensley Meulens: Japan (1994–1996)

-In November 1993, the Yankees sold Meulens' contract to the Chiba Lotte Marines of Nippon Professional Baseball, where he spent the 1994 season, hitting 23 home runs and driving in 69 runs while accumulating 135 strikeouts.
-The following season, Meulens signed with the Yakult Swallows, helping lead the Swallows to the 1995 Japan Series championship.
+In November 1993, the Yankees sold Meulens' contract to the Chiba Lotte Marines of Nippon Professional Baseball, where he spent the 1994 season, hitting 23 home runs, driving in 69 runs, while accumulating 135 strikeouts to go with a .248 AVG.
+The following season, Meulens signed with the Yakult Swallows, helping lead them to the 1995 Japan Series championship after hitting 29 home runs and totaling 80 RBI.
+He was back again in 1996 hitting 25 homers to go with 67 RBI.

 Back to America (1997–2002)

 He returned to North America in 1997, and after an unsuccessful tryout with the Atlanta Braves, he reached the Majors again briefly playing with the Montreal Expos (while having a good season for the Expos' AAA affiliate Ottawa Lynx) and Arizona Diamondbacks.

 Unable to secure a contract with a major league team in 1999, Meulens signed with the Newark Bears of the independent Atlantic League.
-He made one last stop in Asia, playing 14 games with the SK Wyverns of the KBO League and batting only .196, before heading his professional playing career to the Mexican League with the Saraperos de Saltillo in 2001 and finally retiring, in 2002, after a mid-season injury while playing with the Pericos de Puebla.
+He made one last stop in Asia, playing 14 games with the SK Wyverns of the KBO League, batting only .196, before heading his professional playing career to the Mexican League with the Saraperos de Saltillo in 2001 and finally retiring, in 2002, after a mid-season injury while playing with the Pericos de Puebla.

-International competition
+International career

 Meulens represented the Netherlands at the 2000 Summer Olympics in Sydney, Australia.
 His 4th-inning double gave the Cuban team their first Olympic loss in 21 games.
 Ultimately, the Netherlands took fifth place in the final standings.
-He returned to the team as a coach for the 2004 Summer Olympics and the 2009 World Baseball Classic.
-Meulens was named to serve as manager for the team during the 2013 World Baseball Classic.

 Meulens also played for the Dutch team in the 2001 Baseball World Cup in Taichung, Taiwan and 2002 Intercontinental Cup in Havana, Cuba.

 Coaching career

+Meulens began his coaching career with the Bluefield Orioles for the 2003 and 2004 seasons.
+From 2005-2008, he was the hitting coach of the Indianapolis Indians, the Triple-A affiliate of the Pittsburgh Pirates, also coaching in the Arizona Fall League for the Peoria Saguaros in 2005 and the Hawaii Winter Baseball league for the Honolulu Sharks in the 2006 off-season.
+In 2009, Meulens served as hitting coach for the Fresno Grizzlies, the Triple–A affiliate of the San Francisco Giants of the Pacific Coast League.